huntergps/handbook-docs/Fuse/04 - Layout.md

 - `UpOnly` - Only upscale contents
 - `DownOnly` - Only downscale contents

-Note that any other setting than `DownOnly` might create pixel artifacts.
+Note that any other setting than `DownOnly` might create pixel artifacts, as the `Viewbox` performs a bitmap stretch of its contents.

 You can also set the @(StretchMode) for the contents, which defaults to `Uniform`.